MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/connect-dropbox-to-microsoft-cloud-app-security.md

      Testing may take a couple of minutes.
 After receiving a success notice, click **Close**.

   After connecting Dropbox, you will receive events for 60 days prior to connection.

+> [!NOTE]
+Any Dropbox events for adding a file will be displayed in Cloud App Security as Upload file to align to all other apps connected to Cloud App Security.

 ## See Also
  [Control cloud apps with policies](control-cloud-apps-with-policies.md)
  [For technical support, please visit the Cloud App Security assisted support page.](http://support.microsoft.com/oas/default.aspx?prid=16031)